Tax in French Polynesia

 Frequently asked

-What is the currency of French Polynesia?
+What is the difference between IS and IT in French Polynesia?

 Major tax firms in French Polynesia